 Unsurprisingly, there’s a lot of fire.

-In a word, Cambridge Street Kitchen is beautiful.
+In a word, Artist Residence is beautiful.
 In 43 words, it’s a beautiful, bohemian hideaway tucked down a residential side street in Victoria, in which you can dine on everything from full English breakfasts to delicate tuna tataki…

-Victoria was, for a time, suffering a distinct lack of Antipodean all-day brunch spots serving vodka-spiked smoothies; poached eggs with halloumi soldiers and balsamic dust; and Melbourne Mars bar cheesecake balls.
+Restaurants in Victoria were, for a time, suffering a distinct lack of Antipodean all-day brunch spots serving vodka-spiked smoothies; poached eggs with halloumi soldiers and balsamic dust; and Melbourne Mars bar cheesecake balls.
 With bottomless booze.
 So it’s a relief that this place exists, to say the least.

 Spend a lot of time in the area?
 Then you’ll need our guide to the best bars in Victoria, too